HypaThonk-DiGist/Thonk-M-P-C/README.md

 # Thonk; Math, Physics & Chemistry
-A project which contains one theorem/principle/conjecture/factor for each day.
+A project which contains one theorem/principle/conjecture/concept preferably for each day.
 The subjects involved in this are as follows

 1) Maths